Alessandro Cortinovis (footballer)

-Alessandro Cortinovis (born 25 January 2001) is an Italian professional footballer who plays as an attacking midfielder for club Atalanta Under-23.
+Alessandro Cortinovis (born 25 January 2001) is an Italian professional footballer who plays as an attacking midfielder for club Monopoli.

 Club career

-Alessandro Cortinovis made his professional debut for Reggina 1914 on 11 September 2021.
+Alessandro Cortinovis made his professional debut for Reggina on 11 September 2021.

 On 22 July 2022, Cortinovis joined Serie A club Hellas Verona on a season-long loan.
 Having found limited game time, he was recalled by Atalanta: on 14 January 2023, he was subsequently loaned out to side Cosenza until the end of the season.